 When you use our Advanced Fraud Tools, we’ll take information about transactions and verifications created via the API and pass it to your chosen fraud protection provider for evaluation.
 We provide multiple options for Advanced Fraud Tools.

 Kount is a third-party provider that specializes in fighting fraud by using customer information – like geolocation and device fingerprinting – as well as industry-specific and cross-industry data.
-By running these data points through its vast database, Kount is able to build a fraud score for each request – which informs how our gateway treats each transaction.
+By running transaction and verification data through its database, Kount is able to build a fraud score for each request – which informs how our gateway treats each transaction.
 You can choose to use Kount Standard or Kount Custom.